iguessthislldo/opendds-devguide-converter/devguide/content_subscription_profile.rst

 * Related topicSpecifies the topic that this content-filtered topic is based on.
   This is the same topic that matched data writers will use to publish data samples.

-* Filter expressionAn SQL-like expression (see section :ref:`Filter Expressions`) which defines the subset of samples published on the related topic that should be received by the content-filtered topic’s data readers.
+* Filter expressionAn SQL-like expression (see section :ref:`content_subscription_profile--filter-expressions`) which defines the subset of samples published on the related topic that should be received by the content-filtered topic’s data readers.

 * Expression parametersThe filter expression can contain parameter placeholders.
   This argument provides initial values for those parameters.